BasedAl/4K-Game-Launcher/README.md

 a Game Launcher used for Beans: Source

+Warning: i'm not 100% sure if the solution file would still work

 can be also commerically reused (you're better off with steam)

 it's recommanded to use this launcher if your game is massive and you're doing only little changes to it